About

 In a past life, he was an All-American pitcher at BYU and spent much of his life reflecting on the psychology of sport and sport performance.

-He loves cooking (pasta, bread, and pizza in particular), walking, riding his bike, watching sports (Laker and Dodger fan all his life), and traveling with his family of 3 both domestically and internationally.
+He loves cooking (pasta, bread, and pizza in particular), walking, riding his bike, watching sports (Laker and Dodger fan all his life), and traveling with his family of 3.

 Licensing and Education